 Lech Wałęsa's Wall, Gdansk

-By 1980 the Polish economy had been in severe crisis for five years.
-When the government drastically increased food prices again, the public mood in the country started boiling over with resentment about the poor living and working conditions.
+By 1980, the Polish economy had been in severe crisis for five years.
+When the government drastically increased food prices again, public resentment over poor living and working conditions began to boil over.

-Growing tensions resulted in eruption in the early hours of 14 August 1980 when Anna Walentynowicz, a 51-year-old crane driver at the Lenin Shipyard in Gdansk, was fired for her political stance.
-In a swift response to what they saw as unjust, the other shipyard workers went out on strike demanding both her reinstatement and pay rise.
+Growing tensions erupted in the early hours of August 14, 1980, when Anna Walentynowicz, a 51-year-old crane operator at the Lenin Shipyard in Gdansk, was fired for her political stance.
+In swift response to what they saw as an injustice, the other shipyard workers went on strike, demanding both her reinstatement and a pay rise.

-The man who led the opposition movement was Lech Wałęsa, a former electrician at the shipyard who had previously been sacked by management, too, and for the same reason.
+The man who came to lead the opposition movement was Lech Wałęsa, a former electrician at the shipyard who had also previously been dismissed by management for political reasons.

-Towards 11 o’clock in the morning that same day, amid the events threatening to jeopardize planned protests and to endanger his activist colleagues, Wałęsa, locked outside the shipyard, climbed over the wall in order to assume leadership of the strike and to prevent further escalation.
+At around 11 o’clock that same morning, amid events that threatened to derail the planned protests and endanger his fellow activists, Wałęsa, locked outside the shipyard, climbed over the wall in order to assume leadership of the strike and prevent further escalation.

-This scaling of the wall became legendary and turned it into a symbol of the idea of freedom in Poland.
-The section of wall on Robotnicza Street over which Wałęsa had climbed into the closed shipyard was cut out and placed on display next to a section of the Berlin Wall between the shipyards and railway station, where it proudly stood until being destroyed by a car crashing into it.
-Currently rebuilt, the wall fragment stands outside of the Solidarity headquarters, a short walk from the shipyard gates.
+This scaling of the wall became legendary, turning it into a symbol of the idea of freedom in Poland.
+The section of wall on Robotnicza Street over which Wałęsa had climbed into the closed shipyard was later cut out and placed on display next to a section of the Berlin Wall, between the shipyards and the railway station.
+It stood there until it was destroyed when a car crashed into it.
+The wall fragment has since been rebuilt and now stands outside the Solidarity headquarters, a short walk from the shipyard gates.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Gdansk.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.